Conceptual photos to show the Freedom of White Origami Dove or Pigeon Flew from the Water into the Sky.

 • 13 January 2025: Conference begins

-06 Costs
+05 Costs

 As always, BISA members will receive a big discount on the fees paid by non-members.
 For our virtual conference, we have heavily subsidised the cost of tickets for Global South scholars.
 This applies for both members and non-members, as we understand that the cost of a membership can be prohibitive.
 We hope this will encourage broader international participation.
 Take a look at this year's prices.

-07 Our conference management system
+06 Our conference management system

 We currently use a conference and event management system called Indico.
 When you click to submit your proposal you will be taken to the conference management system where you will be prompted to create an account.
 Once you are logged in you can submit abstracts (single paper), panels or roundtables.
 If you want to submit a proposal for an alternative format this should be done via the email address below.
+Submissions are now closed and we are unable to accept late submissions.

 We will be on hand to help with any system queries.
 Please contact virtualconferences@bisa.ac.uk should you experience any difficulties.

-08 Conference Programme Committee
+07 Conference Programme Committee

 This year’s virtual conference programme committee are based in the Department of Politics and International Relations, University of Sheffield.
 The team comprises: